-What was the Kamakura period?
+What was the Kamakura Period?

-The Hojo clan’s dominance
+The Hōjō clan's dominance

 The war against the Mongols

-During a night of rest for the Mongols on their ships, a powerful hurricane sank several boats and forced the army to retreat.
+During a night of rest for the Mongols on their ships, a powerful typhoon sank several boats and forced the army to retreat.
 The samurai then took the opportunity to drive the Mongols away for good.

 Emperors and shoguns of the Kamakura Period